Alejandro Díaz (footballer): Mexico

-Pacific FC
+Canada and Norway

 On 6 February 2020, Díaz signed with Canadian Premier League club Pacific FC.
 He made his debut on August 15 against the HFX Wanderers.
 He scored his first goal for the club on August 25, in a 2–0 victory over Valour FC.
 On July 21, 2021, Díaz scored his first hat-trick with Pacific FC in a 4–2 win over Atlético Ottawa.
 That season, he scored 10 goals and helped lead the club to their first ever league championship.
 After the title-winning 2021 season, it was rumoured that Díaz would depart the club, but he returned for 2022.
 His 2022 with Pacific was very successful, as he scored 13 goals in 18 league matches, factoring into the golden boot race.
 As league champions, Pacific also got to participate in the 2022 Concacaf League, and in the second leg their first ever continental matchup Díaz scored a hat trick against Waterhouse, helping to ensure Pacific advanced.
 When Díaz departed the club midseason, he was the leading scorer in the league, with 13.

-Sogndal

 On 10 August 2022, Díaz signed with Norwegian First Division side Sogndal for a club-record fee, the second-largest transfer fee in Canadian Premier League history.
+On 11 July 2023, he joined Vancouver FC in the Canadian Premier League on a one-year loan.
+His loan was subsequently extended for another year until June 2025.

+In July 2025, he signed with Vancouver FC, before immediately being loaned to Pacific FC for the remainder of 2025, with an option for a permanent transfer.
+On August 10, 2025, he became the Canadian Premier League's all-time leading scorer, after scoring his 41st league goal, in a 3-2 victory over Vancouver FC.

 International career

-Youth

 In 2013, Díaz played for the under-17 squad at the 2013 CONCACAF U-17 Championship, making five appearances and scoring one goal against Cuba as Mexico went on to win the tournament.
-At the 2013 FIFA U-17 World Cup he again featured heavily for Mexico, making seven appearances and scoring goals against Iraq and Italy on route to a finals run in which Mexico lost 3–0 to Nigeria national under-17 football team.
+At the 2013 FIFA U-17 World Cup he again featured heavily for Mexico, making seven appearances and scoring goals against Iraq and Italy on route to a finals run in which Mexico lost 3–0 to Nigeria.

 In 2015, Díaz represented the under-20 side at the 2015 CONCACAF U-20 Championship, making five appearances as Mexico went on to win the tournament.
 He scored four goals, the first two coming in a 9–1 victory over Cuba, the third in a 3–0 win over Honduras and the fourth in a 3–1 win over El Salvador.
 At the 2015 FIFA U-20 World Cup, Díaz made appearances against Mali and Serbia as Mexico were knocked out in the group stage.

 In 2016, Díaz represented the under-23 team at the 2016 Toulon Tournament, making three appearances.